Course Staff

 Readings:

-Efficient Estimation of Word Representations in Vector Space by Tomas Mikolov, Kai Chen, Greg Corrado, Jeffrey Dean
+Efficient Estimation of Word Representations in Vector Space by Tomas Mikolov, Kai Chen, Greg Corrado, Jeffrey Dean, SLP Chapter 2 and 5

 Assignment 2 out

-5 Tues Jan 20 The NLP Recipe Assignment 3 out
+5 Tues Jan 20 The NLP Recipe lecture, notebooks

-8 Thurs Jan 29 Pretraining and modern NLP pipeline
+8 Thurs Jan 29 Attention and transformer demo lecture, notebooks,

-9 Tues Feb 3 Benchmarks and Evaluation Assignment 4 out
+9 Tues Feb 3 Pretraining and Fine-tuning lecture, notebooks,

-14 Thurs Feb 19 Reasoning and Agents Assignment 4 due (Friday night)
+14 Thurs Feb 19 Reward Optimization Continued lecture, notebooks, Assignment 4 due (Friday night)

 Blog Entry 1 due